 If someone gets promoted at work, some Filipinos are good at making up stories; did he date the supervisor?
 Did she sleep with the manager?
 It also exists in the form of protectionism.
 Insecurity or lack of creativity drives this attitude.

-A bright yet not well-connected job applicant never gets the job vacancy because it was reserved for a family member of an incumbent official or a reward for supporters of a candidate who just won in the elections.
+A bright yet not well-connected job applicant never gets the job vacancy because it was reserved for a family member of an incumbent official or a reward for supporters of a candidate who just won the elections.

 “Nakapasok ako as clerk sa City Hall kasi malakas ako kay Mayor,” a proud yet unqualified government worker might say.

-They enjoy free electricity supply through illegal connections or enjoying a bonanza of free water from busted pipes instead of reporting the apparent waste of scarce resources.
+They enjoy free electricity supply through illegal connections or enjoy a bonanza of free water from busted pipes instead of reporting the apparent waste of scarce resources.

 Appointments are never meant to be on time as many Filipinos make it a habit of not making it on time.
 Meetings, parties, church services, and so on.
 We guess teachers didn’t lack the motivation to make us punctual as tardy ones were meted with appropriate punishment.
 Shall we blame others for this?
-Traffic congestion, slow jeepney driver, hard-to-find location, ‘I was robbed’, and others in an endless list of alibis and excuses.
+Traffic congestion, slow jeepney driver, hard-to-find location, I was robbed, and others in an endless list of alibis and excuses.